 - Is there an interesting angle that will capture the public’s interest, such as an unexpected finding or a practical application?

-- How does your research fit into other previous or ongoing work at the School of Medicine or the university at large?
+- How does your research fit into other previous or ongoing work at Stanford Medicine or the university at large?

 - Does your team have strong visuals (images, graphics, or video), or is there an opportunity to create strong visuals, to help tell the story?

 After discussing your needs, we will devise a strategy to share the information with the appropriate audiences.
-This may include writing and distributing press releases, working with journalists to initiate news coverage and reaching out to the campus community and general public through our award-winning publications and popular social media channels:
+This may include, working with journalists to initiate news coverage, writing and distributing a press release and/or sharing the news through our award-winning publications and popular social media channels, including: